r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

 5. Execute `onboard-repos.sh -o YOUR_GITHUB_ORG`.
 If you wish to test with a small number of repos first, set a low limit, such as `-l 5`.
 6. If PR creation is generally successful, proceed with `gh auth logout` and then `gh auth login` as the user who will approve and merge the PRs.
 7. Run `approve-semgrep-prs.sh` to approve the PRs.
 Run with `-m` to merge the PRs.

+# Logic to block pipelines depending on severity and confidence

+Sometime you want to block some PR scans for specific repositories but not other.
+As Multipolicies is not enabled at this moment, we can use a script like shown in the semgrep.yml file.